-5. Any sum paid to a public sector company or local authority or to an association or institution approved by National Committee for carrying out any eligible project or scheme [approved u/s.
-35AC];
+5. Any sum paid to a public sector company or local authority or to an association or institution approved by National Committee for carrying out any eligible project or

-6. Any sum paid to a rural developemt fund set up and notified by Central Government for the purposes of Section 35CCA(1)(a);
+6. Any sum paid to a rural developent fund set up and notified by Central Government for the purposes of Section 35CCA(1)(a);